 Gothe-Snape also talks about the experience of being part of an artistic family, why she eventually went to art school, the role of language in her work, her thoughts on John Hughes and the art canon, and her struggles with the label of “art”.

-In addition to Lion’s Honey at AGNSW, Gothe-Snape will soon exhibit The Outcome is Certain at Monash University Museum of Art, which marks the first large-scale show to survey her practice.
+In addition to Lion’s Honey at AGNSW, Gothe-Snape is currently exhibiting The Outcome is Certain at Monash University Museum of Art, which marks the first large-scale show to survey her practice.